 Upon completion of the command, the controller will send completion status to the host.
-(Further delineation of the completion status may be requested by issuing the appropriate sense commands).
+Further delineation of the completion status may be requested by issuing the appropriate sense commands.

-Odd parity is generated by the SA1403 for all information that it puts on the I/O bus.
-If enabled, the SA1403 flags all information that it receives with bad parity.
+Odd parity is generated by the SA1403D for all information that it puts on the I/O bus.
+If enabled, the SA1403D checks all information that it receives for odd parity.